 In a White Box test, the tester receives all possible information about the system to be tested in advance.
 This is the most thorough pentest and the most efficient way to perform the test.
-We prefer this variant and this is where we can offer the most added value.
+Securify prefers this variant because we can offer the most added value.

 The intermediate form is the Gray Box test, in which we receive limited information in advance.
 The simulation level of the pentester here is comparable to that of a resentful (former) employee or a customer.